dennisnyarko/cloud-foundations-notes/module-2-compute-in-the-cloud.md

 - Accelerated computing: using hardware accelerators, like graphics processing units (GPUs), to efficiently handle tasks, eg. floating-point calculations, graphics processing, and machine learning.
 - Storage optimized: for workloads that require high performance for locally stored data, eg. large databases, data warehousing, and I/O-intensive applications.

+### Bonus:
+- Amazon EC2 is the cloud service that lets you rent virtual computers.
+- An EC2 instance is the virtual computer you actually run.

 ## How to Provision AWS Resources
 You interact with AWS services through API calls
 API: an application programming interface that defines predetermined ways for you to interact with AWS services.